PrestaShop/prestashop-flashlight/README.md

 ![PrestaShop Flashlight logo](./assets/prestashop_flashlight_logo.png)

-Spin a Prestashop testing instance in seconds!
+Spin a PrestaShop testing instance in seconds!

 PrestaShop Flashlight is fast: the PrestaShop installation process is tackled at build time, compiling the result to a single database dump.
 You will get all the content (catalog, orders...) of the usual PrestaShop development seed.